Garage (video game): Plot and gameplay

 Garage is a surreal and nightmarish point and click adventure inspired by the works of Carl Jung, set inside the mind of a man named Yang.
 Yang finds himself inside of a therapy machine known as Garage, which creates within the user's mind a dystopian world similar to Kowloon Walled City.
-The city is inhabited by biomechanical entities trapped on a web of tracks, repeating their days in a dark, patriarchal capitalist society.
-The player takes control of a small bio-machine tasked with finding its "shadow" - a mysterious entity which seems to reflect another facet of the player character themself - and to escape the city in the process.
+The city is inhabited by biomechanical entities trapped on a web of tracks, repeating their days in a dark society.
+The player takes control of a small bio-machine tasked with finding its "shadow" – a mysterious entity which seems to reflect another facet of the player character – and to escape the city in the process.
 Along the way, the player must meet other machines, solve puzzles, fish for frogs, and balance their ever-dwindling supplies of Ego and Fuel.
 The game's graphics are pre-rendered and digitized.

 Development

 The game was written and designed by Japanese surrealist artist Tomomi Sakuba.
 It was also art-directed by Sakuba, produced by Masahiro Ikuta, co-produced by Akihiko Kawa, and programmed by Akiya Hayashi.
 Its 3D graphics were created by Gengo Ito and Hiroki Watanabe, with music composed by Tomonori Tanaka.

 Sakuba began his interest in games with the Cyan, Inc. title Cosmic Osmo, which he had played around 1990.
 After learning that the game had been created in HyperCard, a software that was pre-installed for free on Mac computers at the time, he went to the library and began studying the software.
 He made a few experimental projects including Hobbit's Great Adventure and Talking before setting his sights on developing a full-fledged game.

 When sketching out the design of the hero, Sakuba settled on a creature with an organic head on the body of a machine.
 He eventually decided to apply this design to all the characters.
 At least one poster was designed before the final poster was chosen for marketing.
 The official website for the game was published in August 1995, where the director maintained a diary of the game's progress.